jessag/jessag/README.md

 - 👋 Hi, I’m @jessag
-- 👀 I’m interested in using Python and R to perform hypothesis tests, regression, and create beautiful static and interactive maps.
+- 👀 I’m interested in using Python and R to perform hypothesis tests, regression, and create beautiful static and interactive visualizations.

 <!---